-If you are the average homeowner you use 500 kw-H of electricity per month.
-That is equal to burning a 1000 watt light bulb (1 kw) for 500 hours.
-If purchased from PG$E you will be paying $0.40 x 500 = $200.
-That is about $0.26 for the electricity and the rest for delivery (transmission) , d-commissioning costs for nuclear plants, costs of maintaining its grid and so on.
-If you take the electric part of your bill look at the total cost charged for electric and divide by the kw-H used and you will get the true cost per kw-H due to the time which you use that electricity.
+Hoping to learn exactly how much you can save by making the switch to solar?
+If you’re like the average homeowner, you use 500 kw-H of electricity per month—that is equal to burning a 1000 watt light bulb (1 kw) for 500 hours.
+If you purchase your energy from PG&E, you will be paying $0.40 x 500 = $200.
+That equates to about $0.26 for the actual cost of the electricity, with the remaining $0.14 accounting for delivery (transmission), d-commissioning costs for nuclear plants, costs of maintaining the grid, and so on and so forth.
+To calculate the true cost per kw-H, you take the electric part of your bill and divide the total cost charged for electric by the kw-H used.
 Peak rates are charged between 4PM and 9PM.

-A 4KW solar array will produce 5,297 kw-H Using Arcata airport historical data.
+A 4KW solar array will produce 5,297 kw-H, according to Arcata airport historical data.

 You can purchase a 4KW basic line-tie solar system for $17,985 (less 26% FITC = $13,309).
 Assuming you expect the house to be occupied for 30 more years the system will have generated 5,297 x 30 = 158,910 kw-H.